xetdata/xetcache/README.md

 without needing to upload or download everything.
 We can also deploy caches near your compute workloads to accelerate dataloading by over 10x.

-Signup on [XetHub](https://xethub.com/user/sign_up) and obtain a username and access token.
-You should write this down.

 ## Authentication

 Signup on [XetHub](https://xethub.com/user/sign_up) and obtain